HoneyGol-Microsystems/vesp-alpha/README.md

 ```

 Of course, only files compatible with the selected recipe will work.
 Trying to run hex files using Hardware Test (hwtest.yaml) recipe will obviously not work.
 See list below for currently available recipes:
-- `rvtest.yaml`: This recipe runs pre-compiled official RISC-V tests in simulation using iverilog.
+- `rvtest.yaml`: This recipe runs pre-compiled official RISC-V tests in simulation using Vivado.
 - `hwtest.yaml`: This recipe runs custom Verilog-based tests mainly used to test separate components.

 ### Creating a Vivado project